rahiqalmakhtum/Hishabee-Web-Dokan-Management---Automation-Script/README.md

 💡 Suggestions for Improvement

-Add error validation for amount > 999999 (currently missing in the app).
+Add error validation for amount > 999999 (currently missing).

-Improve input field validation for mobile numbers.
+Improve input field validation for mobile numbers (e.g. Phone number starts with 01)

+Change the error message for the invalid phone number to: Phone number must 11 digits long

 Add more descriptive error messages for better UX.